kareneth/blog/content/posts/2020-01-02-finding-your-zone-of-genius-with-strengthsfinder-2-0.md

 Zone of Excellence occurs when your talent and skills line up.
 It makes sense, you're in the top of your field or workplace, and the work comes naturally.
 However, it doesn't energize you, after all, it's not a strength.
 So eventually, you may find yourself burnt out or going through the motions.

 I know I've personally felt this way before.
 I could pretty much do good work in my sleep, but I felt no joy.
 No drive.
 And the days went by so slowly.
-It was confusing because I'm naturally a cheerful person, so I'd still be happy, but it was hard to distinguish that from the draining feeling that followed me around.
+It was confusing because I'm naturally a cheerful person, so I'd still be happy but it was hard to distinguish that from the draining feeling that followed me around.

 That's where the Zone of Genius comes into play and what made this framework stand out so much.

 **Zone of Genius emphasizes having all three - strengths, talents, and skills.** Not only are you excelling at your work, but you feel energized by it.
 It plays in the back of your mind even after you leave.
 Work doesn't feel like work.
 And time flies by oh so quickly.

-I've realized I don't always have to be great at it, because doing that kind of work makes me smile, and there's satisfaction in that.
+I've realized I don't always have to be great at it, because doing that kind of work makes me smile and that's enough for me.
 It's why I can joke that I like to garden, even though my plants still die.

-In terms of finding your strengths, well you can always talk with close family and friends, or just deeply reflect on your past experiences.
+In terms of finding your strengths, well you can always talk with close family and friends, or just reflect on your past experiences.
 However, I do enjoy a good personality test, and that's where I'd turn to [Tom Rath's StrengthsFinders 2.0](https://www.tomrath.org/book/strengthsfinder/).

 You take a quick assessment to discover which of the 34 themes are your top five strengths and weaknesses.
 It's based on the premise that we shouldn't spend as much time improving our weaknesses because even after much dedication, we'd probably only even out.
 Instead, we should focus our energy on improving our strengths so that we can truly stand out among the crowd.